-The Department of Energy (DoE) is mandated to ensure the secure and sustainable provision of energy in support of socioeconomic development.
-It aims to achieve this by developing an integrated energy plan for the entire energy sector and regulating energy industries, as well as promoting investment in accordance with the integrated resource plan for electricity.
-A number of acts regulate the energy sector and reflect the legislative measures the department has instituted to govern the energy sector.
+The Department of Energy (DoE) is mandated to ensure the secure and sustainable provision of energy for socioeconomic development.
+This is achieved by developing an Integrated Energy Plan (IEP), regulating the energy industries, and promoting investment in accordance with the integrated resource plan.